 Feeding people facing hunger is about more than simply providing food.
 It’s about providing wellness, nourishment and strength.
 That’s why it’s our mission to provide the most nutritious food possible to improve people’s health and well-being.
 We know that for populations like children and seniors, a balanced diet can be particularly essential to succeeding in school, complementing medication and battling disease.
 Unfortunately, nutrition-related illnesses disproportionately affect those who lack access to healthy food.

 Healthy bodies and minds require nutritious meals at every age.
 But when people don’t have enough food or have to choose inexpensive foods with low-nutritional value, it can seriously impact their health.
 And once the cycle of poor diet and poor health begins, it can be hard to break.
-Watch the video below to learn how hunger can affect the daily lives of 1 in 8 Americans:

 Every day, Feeding Florida commits to building stronger communities with nutritious food.